 It’s a perfect spot to bring the whole family.
-Located at 28 Washington Street, property passes are $20 for adults, and $12 for children aged 3-16, while children 2 and under are free.
+At 28 Washington Street, property passes are $20 for adults and $12 for children aged 3-16, while children two and under are free.

-The Coskata-Coatue Wildlife Refuge is located in the northern point of Nantucket.
-The Refuge provides a protected habitat to a wide variety of wildlife, including deer, seals, osprey, and rare sea birds.
+The Coskata-Coatue Wildlife Refuge is located at the northern point of Nantucket.
+The Refuge provides a protected habitat to various wildlife, including deer, seals, osprey, and rare sea birds.

 How to Get to Nantucket, Massachusetts

-The Steamship Authority High-Speed and Traditional Car Ferry depart from Hyannis, MA.
+- The Steamship Authority: High-Speed and Traditional Car Ferry departs from Hyannis, MA.

 Best Places to Eat on Nantucket, Massachusetts

 There are a number of great places to eat on Nantucket.
 Check out the Nautilus, Straight Wharf, Cru, or Charlie Noble restaurants.
-For dessert, check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge.
+Check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge for dessert.

 There are a number of great places to stay on the island, but the hotels are expensive.
-If you are looking for a luxury experience, head to The White Elephant.
+If you want a luxury experience, head to The White Elephant.
 This historic hotel has graced Nantucket’s waterfront since the 1920s.